dipti1986/blog-post-app/README.md

 * *In Analysis*
    The story is analyse in this stage.
 Gather all required details for the story.
 * *DOR*
-   Once the story has all details and redy for implementation.
+   Once the story has all details and ready for implementation.
 * *In Progress*
    Once the element has had any code written for it/exists in any way, it is placed in the 'in progress' stage.
 * *In Testing*